nour-farhat/PennyPlanner/README.md

 # PennyPlanner

-Expense tracking and budget management in PennyPlanner
+Expense tracking and budget management in PennyPlanner.

 Project Description: